Carlo Antonio Porporati

 Carlo Antonio Porporati (Volvera, 18 November 1741 – Turin, 16 June 1816) was an Italian engraver and painter.

-Born in Volvera, near Turin, he came to Paris as young boy, and became a pupil of Chevillet, Beauvarlet and Johann Georg Wille.
+Born in Volvera, near Turin, he came to Paris as young boy, and became a pupil of Juste Chevillet, Beauvarlet and Johann Georg Wille.
 He engraved religious subjects and portraits with a burin in the black manner.
 The National Gallery of Florence has a portrait and genre scenes painted by him.
 On May 8, 1773, he was inducted into the Royal Academy of Artists in Paris, and for his reception piece he painted a Susannah at the Bath, a copy after Santerre.
 In the same year he was admitted to membership of the Turin Academy, and in 1797 appointed conservator of the Gallery.